ianmm2d/ianmm2d/README.md

 - 💼 Software Development Intern at [**Fundação CERTI**](https://neo.certi.org.br/)

+- 🌍 Currently on exchange at Technical University of Munich (TUM) in Munich, Germany

 - 📚 Mechanical Engineering student at [**Federal University of Santa Catarina**](https://ufsc.br/)

 - 🌱 I'm passionate about data, programming and always open to learning new languages ​​and meeting new people.
 I have a professional interest in data science (DS) and am an enthusiast in data engineering, gen AI and Web3.